dsoprea/PyInotify/inotify/resources/README.rst

 - *epoll* is used to audit for *inotify* kernel events.
 This is the fastest file-descriptor "selecting" strategy.

-- The design of *inotify* kernel-functionality is such that recursive monitoring is left as an exercise for the developer, and is not as trivial as the standard use-case.

-- Due to the GIL locking considerations of Python (or any VM-based language), it is strongly recommended that, if you need to be performing other tasks *while* you're concurrently watching directories, you use *multiprocessing* to put the directory-watching in a process of it's own and feed information back [via queue/pipe/etc..].
+- Due to the GIL locking considerations of Python (or any VM-based language), it is strongly recommended that, if you need to be performing other tasks *while* you're concurrently watching directories, you use *multiprocessing* to put the directory-watching in a process of its own and feed information back [via queue/pipe/etc..].
 This is especially true whenever your application is blocking on kernel functionality.
-Python's VM will remain locked and all other threads in your application will cease to function until something raises an event in the directories that are beign watched.
+Python's VM will remain locked and all other threads in your application will cease to function until something raises an event in the directories that are being watched.